 Now Xamarin operates as a member of the Microsoft portfolio.
 Since the acquisition, integration between both brands has become even more seamless.
-Earlier this month, Microsoft announced Xamarin will now be made available for every Visual Studio user.
-That’s big.
+In 2016, Microsoft announced Xamarin will be available for every Visual Studio user.
+That was big.

-What is Xamarin — Xamarin.Forms: API used to design an experience across the iOS, Android and Windows platforms leveraging native controls (Considered by many a cross-platform UI toolkit)
+- Xamarin.Forms: API used to design an experience across the iOS, Android, and Windows platforms leveraging native controls (Considered by many a cross-platform UI toolkit)